kiwi515/ogws_info/README.md

 # ogws_info
 Resources/information that I've gathered during my work with OGWS.
 - This repository is meant to only cover structures from the RP engine (the engine designed for the Pack Project).
+- Unless explicitly stated otherwise, all class names are taken from Wii Fit U's symbols.
 - As a result, this code will reference other external (EGG/NW4R/etc.) structures that are not defined here.
 - Because this project is designed to help future decompilation, all virtual addresses specified are for the US Rev 1 version of the game.